-THE DOWNS - PAN (Planned Admission Number) is 60.
-NORTHBOURNE - PAN (Planned Admission Number) is 20.
+THE DOWNS CEP SCHOOL - PAN (Planned Admission Number) is 60.

-Key Stage One class sizes.
+Key Stage One class sizes

 We teach KS1 (formerly called "infant") children aged five to seven in a class that has a maximum number of 30 unless the school is directed to take a pupil after parents have been successful in appealing to an independent appeals panel.